NSDawn/party-box/party-box-comprehensive-rules.md

 	- o:
 		- Set (_This card must be cast face down as a colorless Trap artifact.
 You may only set one card per turn.
 You may turn a face down Trap card face up any time you could cast an instant, but not on the same turn you set it._)
 		- You may only turn ~ face up in response to a player forgetting a trigger thay control or attempting to commit an illegal game action.
 		- When ~ is turned face up, exile all nonland permanents that player controls.
-Then, exile ~.
+Then, sacrifice ~.
 6. Immaculate Bluff (Custom)
 	- m: 2
 	- t: Artifact Enchantment - Continuous Trap